Samuel Zealey: Career

 Whilst studying at Wimbledon College of Arts, Zealey worked as a studio technician for Richard Wilson.
 Soon after completing his BA he was selected as a finalist for BBC TVs School of Saatchi.
 He has quoted his influences as people such as Isambard Kingdom Brunel and Joseph Bazalgette.

 Zealey's works can be found throughout the UK.
 In 2013 his piece Myriad won the Broomhill National Sculpture Prize In 2015 he was announced as the winner of the Gateway Public Art Commission, which was set up to find a piece of artwork to display on the roundabout outside Bracknell's train station.
 His work, Onyo, was described by voters as 'original', 'striking' and 'pioneering'.
-The work bears a resemblance to the game Jenga, with blocks precariously stacked.
 Onyo is the West African word for 'precarious'.
+The sculpture is constructed of precariously stacked blocks, bearing a resemblance to the game Jenga.

-He also has a great interest in the environment, and a strong desire to find sculptural ways to combat global warming.
+He also has expressed interest in the environment, and a desire to find sculptural ways to combat global warming.

 Zealey was listed as Top 10 – Artists Under 30 by Artlyst.

 In 2012 he won the Deutsche Bank Award for Creative Enterprises (RCA), and in 2014 his piece Helix won Spitalfields Public Sculpture Commission Award.